 During 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update 2016-18, "Restricted Cash" (ASU 2016-18).
-ASU 2016-18 will change certain statement of cash flows requirements with regards to restricted cash and cash equivalents.
-ASU 2016-18 is effective for IMPA for reporting periods beginning after December 15, 2017.
-IMPA does not believe that ASU 2016-18 will have a material impact on IMPA's consolidated financial statements.
+ASU 2016-18 modifies certain statement of cash flows requirements with regards to restricted cash and cash equivalents.

 During 2016 and 2017, the FASB updated Accounting Standards Codification (ASC) Topic 606, Revenue from Contracts with Customers (Topic 606), Topic 606 establishes financial reporting principles regarding the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.

-Topic 606 will be effective for IMPA for reporting periods beginning after December 15, 2017.
-IMPA does not believe that Topic 606 will have a material impact on IMPA's consolidated financial statements.
+IMPA adopted ASU2016-18 and Topic 606 for the period ending December 31, 2018.
+ASU 2016-18 and Topic 606 do not have a material impact on IMPA's consolidated financial statements.

-During 2017, the GASB issued Statement No. 87, "Leases" (GASB 87).
-GASB 87 is effective for reporting periods beginning after December 15, 2019.
+The Agency early adopted Statement No. 87, "Leases" (GASB 87) retroactively for the year ending December 31, 2017.
 GASB 87 establishes a single model for lease accounting whereby leases are financings of the right to use an underlying asset.
-The Agency early adopted GASB 87 retroactively for the year ending December 31, 2017.
 IMPA has certain office equipment that it leases, however, the impact of adopting GASB 87 is immaterial.
 No changes were made to the financial statements for the years ending prior to December 31, 2017 as a result of adopting GASB 87.